 What’s Actually Included in Tattoo Commission Prices

-Here’s what the price actually covers.
+Here’s what the price genuinely covers.

 Creative consultation and concept work